Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 it a few personality traits and, who knows, maybe even a description!

-Or maybe you're a Writer, and you need to do all of this, at once.
+Or maybe you're in the middle of a storytelling session, and Sheherazade has decided to nest yet another story inside a story, and she needs a new antagonist.

 Life is hard, isn't it?
 But that's also what makes it fun.